SHMUSHCOM/todo-project/notes.md

 - Keep the id's in mongo the same?
 - What about multiple clients?
 Another client has deleted something on the DB?

+How to do keyboard navigation in the modal?